brunotacca/poc_cleanarch_spring_multimodule/README.md

 - [x] SonarQube
 - [x] GitHub Actions

-**Extra 3:** Reactive java project, just because I wanted to try CA in a reactive style.
-I believe it might be a good fit to distinguish the flow of control of controllers and presenters.

-- [ ] Spring Webflux
-- [ ] Project Reactor

-**Extra 4:** Domain-Driven Design.
+**Extras 3:** Domain-Driven Design.
 Just a little bit to model this small project domain, even tho DDD is not recommended for small projects.
 This project stays just at the tip of the DDD iceberg.
 Check out the [Project Domain].

 - [x] Domain PoC Planning